 The recommended rice-to-water ratio varies between 1 (rice) : 1,25 (water) and 1 (rice) : 2 (water).
 The ratio of water to rice varies because of different brands of rice and personal preference.

 Add salt and rice to the water once it starts boiling.
 Let the rice simmer with the lid on the saucepan.
 The rice will be good at around 18 minutes.
 When cooking brown rice the cooking time might go up to 30 minutes.

 Rice vs other popular foods

 How good a certain type is for weight loss also depends on how effective the alternatives are.

 You may like certain food options that are more helpful for losing weight just as much as rice.
 In that case, you can see more results by making a smarter choice.

 Rice vs quinoa

-Finally when you look at vitamins and minerals, quinoa contains slightly more.
 The extra gram of fiber most likely outweighs the tiny calorie difference.
-Quinoa is most likely better for weight loss than rice.
+This means quinoa is most likely better for weight loss than rice by a small amount.

 Rice vs potatoes